nanachimi/xlso/README.md

 # xlso
 Node.js package for parsing excel workbooks into an Javascript object.
-Excel workbooks based on the package xlsx from https://github.com/SheetJS/js-xlsx
+Excel workbooks based on the node.js package [xlsx](https://github.com/SheetJS/js-xlsx).

 ## How to run unit-tests ?